tierratechnologies/logmate.co.nz/content/blog/the-ins-and-outs-of-the-new-zealand-work-time-rules.md

 +++
 # The Ins And Outs Of The New Zealand Work Time Rules

-The New Zealand work time rules for commercial drivers in New Zealand were designed to manage the risk of fatigue for drivers who are on our roads the most.
-Furthermore, the requirement of recording work and rest time into an NZTA approved Logbook aids in ensuring all drivers required to do so are following the work time rules.
-However, we are seeing more and more drivers confused by what these rules are.
+As a commercial driver in New Zealand, you will already know that you have to follow the NZ Work Time Rules and record your work/rest time in a logbook.
+However, this doesn't mean that it is all easy to understand.

-In this article, I want to share with you the simple way to understand the work time rules and so you can become a domain knowledge expert.
-I also want to show how the Logmate Digital Logbook is designed to help you follow these rules to keep you safe on the road and complaint.
+In this article, I want to share with you the simple ways to understand the work time rules and how the Logmate Digital Logmate can help.

 ## The Work Time Rules & The Logmate Digital Logbook In 8 Easy Steps

 ### 1. Cumulative Work Day

-The NZTA refers to a Cumulative Work Day in the legislation but we think that's confusing, so we are going to just call it your Work Day!
+The NZTA refers to a Cumulative Work Day in the legislation but personally I think that's confusing; so we are going to just call it your Work Day!

-* Every day that you work is a Work Day, which is made up of two parts;
-  * your Work Shift (we will talk about this more next)
-  * a 10-hour continuous rest break.
-* Your Work Day can be a maximum of 24 hours
+* Your Work Day includes a single Work Shift which can be a maximum of 14 hours in duration; from start to finish.
-* A new Work Day will starts after your continuous 10-hour rest break is finished.
-  * **_Note:_** _If you were to start a new work shift in your Digital Logbook before the 10 hours is finished you would be continuing your previous Work Day rather than starting a new one._
+* You need to take at least 10 hours off after you finish a Work Shift in order to start your new Work Day (by starting a new Work Shift).
+Anything less than 10 hours will continue your previous Work Shift/Day rather than starting a new one.

 ### 2. A Work Shift

+In your Logmate Digital Logbook, you will have a Start Shift button and End Shift button.
+The time between these two entries represents your Work Shift.

-A "Work Shift" is the terminology we use in the Logmate Digital Logbook to describe your on-duty time., and is the same as what the NZTA describes as your "working window".
+A "Work Shift" is the terminology we use in the Logmate Digital Logbook to describe your on-duty time, and is the same as what the NZTA describes as your "working window".
 It is designed to represent all "on-duty time" including breaks less than 10-hours in duration.

 * Each Work Day should only have one Work Shift
 * When you click End Shift you are committing to taking a continuous 10-hour rest break, indicating when you return to work you will be starting a new Work Day.